 This is true with third-party chargers as well.
 It is best to use the Samsung-approved charger for your Galaxy watches.

 Samsung Galaxy Watch shows a black screen and is unresponsive

-If your notice that your watch is charging ok, but the screen turns black and unresponsive, it is definitely not the charging circuitry or battery causing this issue.
+If you notice that your watch is charging okay, but the screen turns black and unresponsive, it is not the charging circuitry or battery causing this issue.

 If the battery percentage is greater than 20 – 25% and your watch shows a black screen or is not responsive to the touch, a soft reset helps fix this issue.